Cross Icon

 AS/NZS1221 outlines the maintenance requirements for fire hose reels in commercial and multi-storey residential buildings.
 According to this particular Australian standard for fire safety, maintenance for fire hose reels must be carried out every six months in order to maintain compliance and make sure that your reels perform as required in the event of a fire-related emergency.
 Maintenance for reels includes a test flow to gauge water flow pressures, as well as a physical inspection of equipment to check that all couplings, joints, the spray nozzle, and other components are connected and free of damage.

 AS1603 and AS1670 are two important Australian fire safety standards that strata managers should be familiar with.
 While AS1603 defines the design and manufacturing standards for fire detection and warning systems, AS1670 outlines the installation requirements for these systems.
-Therefore, it is essential for strata managers to comply with the installation and testing requirements for their fire alarm systems, as stipulated in AS1670.
+Therefore, it is essential for strata managers to comply with the installation and testing requirements for their smoke alarm and fire alarm systems, as stipulated in AS1670.

 Moreover, during system testing, fire safety specialists will ensure that all hardware installed in the building complies with both AS1670 and AS1603 standards.
 This is crucial for ensuring the effectiveness of the fire safety systems in case of an emergency.
 Therefore, strata managers should make sure that their building's fire safety systems are not only installed and tested in accordance with AS1670 but also comply with the manufacturing standards outlined in AS1603.
 This also applies to fire alarms in the workplace.